-Ladhar Bheinn - the most westerly Munro on Scottish mainland.
-It's a big walk in from Inverie and the midges and clegs (horseflies) are terrifying.
+Ladhar Bheinn – the most westerly Munro on Scottish mainland.
+It’s a fairly big walk in from Inverie and the midges and clegs (horseflies) are terrifying.
 You’ll love it.
 Really.
 The hill has a remote and wild ambience and there should be excellent views out to the islands.

-Ladhar Bheinn is Scotland's most westerly mainland Munro.
-It's pronounced - roughly - as 'laar-vinn'.
-It means, in Gaelic, hill of the hoof or claw, a slightly sinister label entirely in keeping with how I feel about it!
+Ladhar Bheinn is Scotland’s most westerly mainland Munro.
+It’s pronounced – roughly – as ‘laar-vinn’.
+It means, in Gaelic, hill of the hoof or claw, a slightly sinister label entirely in keeping with how I felt about it that day!